Learn more about the Family Medicine Residency Program curriculum:

 Educational resources provided include:

 - Access to Lake Erie College of Medicine (LECOM) online library

 - Textbook of Family Medicine

 - The 5 Minute Pediatric Consult

 - Obstetrics, Gynecology and Infertility Handbook for Clinicians

 - Mass General Handbook of Internal Medicine (Pocket Medicine)

 Our program seeks to advance our residents’ knowledge of basic principles of research, including how research is conducted, evaluated, explained to patients and applied to patient care.
 Residents will develop their research abilities through various activities including Journal Club, Morbidity and Mortality, and weekly didactic sessions.

 All residents are expected to participate in scholarly activity.
 Residents are to complete at least two Scholarly Activity Projects over the course of their training, one of which must be a quality improvement project.
 Residents will participate in hospital performance improvement committees and be exposed to ongoing improvement activities taking place at the hospital such as patient safety efforts and quality improvement.

-Residents will present their Scholarly Activity Projects during didactic sessions, MMH Annual Research Day and are encouraged to submit their projects for presentation and/or publication at professional local, regional or national meetings or in peer-reviewed journals.
+Residents will present their Scholarly Activity Projects during didactic sessions and MMH Annual Research Day, and are encouraged to submit their projects for presentation and/or publication at professional local, regional or national meetings or in peer-reviewed journals.